metafates/testo/docs/tutorial.md

 ```

 **Important:** specified `T` in `RunSuite` must match the `T`'s in tests arguments.
-If not - error is raised *before* running any tests.
+If not - error is raised _before_ running any tests.
+Moreover, suite type must be a pointer.

 ## Running the tests

-Nothing new here:
+Run the tests as usual:

 ```go
 go test . -v